-Isabella Maldonado is a published author, a retired police captain, and a regular contributor on television News Channel 12 (Phoenix NBC affiliate) as a law enforcement expert.
+Isabella Maldonado is an award winning published author, a retired police captain, and a regular contributor on television News Channel 12 (Phoenix NBC affiliate) as a law enforcement expert.
 Her last police position was Commander of Special Investigations and Forensics.
 During her long career, she served as a hostage negotiator, department spokesperson, and precinct commander among many assignments.
 She was recognized with a Meritorious Service Award and a Lifesaving Award, and was selected to attend executive management training at the FBI National Academy in Quantico.
 Maldonado is a past president of the Phoenix Metro chapter of Sisters In Crime, and currently sits on the board.
 She lives in Mesa, Arizona, where she is currently writing the third book in the Veranda Cruz series, which features a Latina Phoenix police detective.

 LAW ENFORCEMENT BACKGROUND:

 Before her foray into the world of crime fiction, Ms. Maldonado wore a gun and badge in real life.
 She retired as a police captain after over two decades in law enforcement and moved to the Phoenix area.
 During her tenure on the department, she was a patrol officer, hostage negotiator, spokesperson and recruit instructor at the police academy.
 After being promoted, she worked as a patrol sergeant and lieutenant.
 Finally, as a captain, she commanded the Gang Council, Public Information Office and a police precinct with 150 personnel including patrol officers, detectives, specialty units, supervisors, and civilians.
 Her final assignment was Commander of the Special Investigations and Forensics Division, which included CSI detectives, fingerprint analysts, video and other surveillance specialists, computer forensics detectives and the crime lab.